CPT-Jack-A-Castle/WinActivator/README.md

 - Ive only tested this on Windows 10

-- The product key will only work on an install
+- The product key will only work per install

-    Does save to your account, and need to do this each fresh install
+    Does NOT save to your account, need to do this each fresh install